NeuroBio/Ballast-Visual-Novel-Engine/README.md

 	- array of character data
 		- memories: key for a specific beat; allows referencing events across chapters
 			- e.g: you helped a character, so they can bring that up later (or act differently if you if not help)
-		- sentiments: dict of a "sentiment" and it's numeric value (e.g. like: .324)
+		- traits: dict of a "trait" and it's numeric value (e.g. like: .324)
 			- references across chapters to affect general responses, display sprite sets, or relationship-driven branches
 - Inventory
 	- dict of item keys + qty